 Constrained optimization

 In this tutorial we demonstrate the use of Xopt to perform Bayesian Optimization on a simple test problem subject to a single constraint.
+We will compare two acquisition functions:

 Define the test problem¶